 As my last post of 2017, I’m officially one post away (two weeks) from my blog’s six-month anniversary.
 Though varying greatly in length, I’ve managed to keep to my original posting schedule of every other Friday, with the exception of Back-to-School August in which I blogged every week.
 I plan on keeping to this schedule in the new year, and I’m excited about all the post ideas I’ve added to my brain dump list in the past few days.
-While I’ll wait until my first post in January to write about my resolutions and goals for 2018, I thought I’d use this last 2017 post to look back on my year.
+While I’ll wait until my first post in January to write about my resolutions and goals for 2018, I thought I’d use this post to look back on my top moments in 2017.

 A few recap lists